mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 }
 ```

 The value for `type` must be "antlr-debug" to denote a debug configuration for ANLTR4 grammars.
 For `request` "launch" must be set (attach is not supported and doesn't make sense, since we have no process to attach to).
-A name for the config is also mandatory as well as the name of the test input file.
-The rest is optional.
-If no grammar is given then the content of the currently active editor (which must contain am ANTLR4 grammar) is used instead.
-A message will be shown if there is no active ANTLR4 grammar in vscode.
-The optional `actionFile` parameter refers to a file that must be structured as described in the [Actions and Semantic Predicates](#actions-and-semantic-predicates) section.
+A name for the config is also mandatory as well as the name of the test input and the grammar file.
+The rest of the options is optional.
+The `actionFile` parameter refers to a file that must be structured as described in the [Actions and Semantic Predicates](#actions-and-semantic-predicates) section.
+All file entries can [use variables](https://code.visualstudio.com/docs/editor/variables-reference) to specify the file loaded in the current editor or specific folders etc.

-To tell the interperter where to start parsing we need a start rule.
+To tell the interpreter where to start parsing we need a start rule.
 You can omit that, in which case the interpreter starts with the first parser rule in the grammar.
 However, specifying it allows to parse only a sublanguage (say, only expressions) or other subrules, instead of the entire possible language.
 A great possibility to focus only on those parts of your grammar that need fixing.

 The 2 boolean parameters determine visualizations.
 The entry `printParseTree` causes the debugger to print a textual parse tree to the `DEBUG CONSOLE` window, after a debug session has finished.
 The `visualParseTree` parameter however lets it generate a graphical parse tree that will grow on each debug step.